Zhang Linyan

-Zhang Linyan (张琳艳 (Zhāng Línyàn), born 16 January 2001) is a Chinese football player who plays as a forward for Chinese Women's Super League club Wuhan Jianghan University and the China national team.
+Zhang Linyan (张琳艳 (Zhāng Línyàn); born 16 January 2001) is a Chinese footballer who plays as a forward for Chinese Women's Super League club Wuhan Jianghan University and the China national team.

 Career

 Zhang is a product of Evergrande International Football School.

 She was part of the China squad which reached the gold at the 2022 AFC Women's Asian Cup.
 After her performance, David Beckham congratulated her in social media.

 In July 2022, Zhang joined Swiss Women's Super League club Grasshopper Club Zürich on loan from the Chinese Women's Super League club Wuhan Jianghan University F.C.

 On 14 September 2023, it was announced that Zhang joined Tottenham Hotspur on loan for the 2023–24 season.
 On 11 October 2023, she made her debut for the team in a 6–0 victory against Reading in the league cup, in which she scored her debut goal in the 10th minute.